How Do I Apply Essential Oils to Acupressure Points?

 What is Acupressure?

 Acupressure is a simple, yet effective natural self-care healing technique in Chinese medicine that can be applied to yourself or another.
 To activate acupressure points, one must apply essential oils, magnets, gems, pressure, or heat to specific points along channels of the body; these are sometimes called acu-points that are based on acupuncture point locations.
-Each point has a specific function as detailed on the right side of this page.
+Each point has a specific function as detailed on the related acupressure point profile pages linked here.

 - We have over 100 ailments pages with acupressure point prescriptions for specific conditions linked here!